LHNCBC/lforms/form_definition.md

                   or be less than
         * action - (optional) the action to take when the conditions are met.
-For now the one supported value is "show" (which is also the default), and when conditions are not met the question or section is hidden.
+For now the one supported value is "show" (which is also the default), and when conditions are not met the question or section is disabled (and hidden).
         * logic - (optional) either "ANY" or "ALL".
 If "ANY" is used, then any condition in "conditions" being met will trigger the action, while for "ALL" all conditions must be met.
 If not specified, the default is "ANY".